-- General Waiting List (open to all applicants who are not THA tenants) - Transfer list (open to all existing THA tenants) - Section 5 Referrals (statutory Homeless applicants who will be referred by the local authority) - Sheltered (open to all applicants who meet the Sheltered criteria)
+- General Waiting List (open to all applicants who are not THA tenants) - Transfer list (open to all existing THA tenants) - Section 5 Referrals (statutory Homeless applicants who will be referred by the local authority) - Retirement Housing (open to all applicants who meet the Retirement Housing criteria)

-Anyone who wishes to apply for housing from the Association must complete an application form and an additional medical assessment form for those who wish to apply for sheltered housing.
+Anyone who wishes to apply for housing from the Association must complete the appropriate application form.
 Every applicant must provide all of the requested identification and proof of residency.
 If this is not provided an applicant will not be offered a property until the requested information is received.
-All applications will be processed within 5 working days of receiving the application and supporting information.
+All applications will be processed within 10 working days of receiving the application and supporting information.
 The only applicants who may not require to provide supporting documentation at the application stage are the following: